English

 Zadar psychedelic sunsets

 When the sun goes down in Zadar, the earth and sky melt together at the horizon.
 They share the same colours in a fantastic psychedelic show.
 Alfred Hitchcock, who was a connoisseur, used to say that from Zadar’s waterfront one can enjoy the most beautiful sunset in the world.
-But since the times of Mr…
+But since the time of Mr

 Read more

 Solotvyno is just a West Ukrainian village, on the banks of the river Tisza, right at the border with Romania.
 Perfect location to investigate the plain Western Ukrainian lifestyle, I thought, and that’s why I visited it.
-A bridge in the outskirts of the village links the two banks of the Tisza River, thus connecting…
+A bridge on the outskirts of the village links the two banks of the Tisza River, thus connecting

 Read more